arifadli/Exploratory-Data-Analysis/Earthquake Analysis/README.md

 An earthquake analysis that is exploratory in nature.
 In addition, machine learning techniques are being used to forecast future earthquakes.

-using Python
-Scikit, matplotlib, anytree, basemap, numpy, mycolorpy and pandas were utilized as libraries.
+using **Python** with Scikit, matplotlib, anytree, basemap, numpy, mycolorpy and pandas were utilized as libraries.

-Concerning Data
+**Concerning Data**
 I relied on USGS Earthquake Data.
 The data above is available in.csv file here.

-Questions and Answers
-Where do earthquakes occur most often?

-Experiment
+This dataset covers earthquakes from 1970 to 2017.

+**Experiment**<br>
-I calculated the frequency of earthquakes
+1. I calculated the frequency of earthquakes<br>
-I drew a graph to show the incidence of earthquakes per year.
+2. I drew a graph to show the incidence of earthquakes per year.<br>
-I made a histogram between the frequency of earthquake events and several earthquake variables such as location (Longitude, Latitude) and Magnitude and depth
+3. I made a histogram between the frequency of earthquake events and several earthquake variables such as location (Longitude, Latitude) and Magnitude and depth<br>
-I made a scatter plot between earthquake variables such as location (Longitude, Latitude) and Magnitude and depth I'm trying to predict future earthquakes.
+4. I made a scatter plot between earthquake variables such as location (Longitude, Latitude) and Magnitude and depth<br>
+5. I'm trying to predict future earthquakes.<br>